HitanshBhatt/ChatGPT-Discord-Bot/README.md

 # ChatGPT-Discord-Bot

 ## Functionality
 The discord bot is powered by the openAI API.
-It queries user input as ChatGPT would and produces an output
+It queries user input as ChatGPT would and produces an output.
+The purpose is to essentially add a feature like ChatGPT in mass Discord servers given the rising popularity of the platform.

 ## Running the Code